xiangww0108/cmu-mlip-model-testing-lab/README.md

 ## Deliverables
 - [ ] Successfully start a local Zeno server on the dataset provided, with metrics and model predictions
 - [ ] Create 5 slices in the Zeno interface, derive meaningful insights and showcase them to the TA
-- [ ] Write down 3 additional slices you want to create and successfully generate 10 examples for each slice
+- [ ] Write down 3 additional slices you want to create and successfully generate 10 examples for one selected slice

 ## Getting started
 - Clone the starter code from this [Git repository](https://github.com/malusamayo/cmu-mlip-model-testing-lab).